bentodev/bentolang/docs/bento in a nutshell.md

     Hello, world.
 ```

 which is what we would expect from assigning a value to a variable and then outputting that variable.
 But there is an important difference, not salient in this particular case but critical in many others.
 A definition is not a construction, and doesn't do anything by its mere presence.
 The statement that looks like an assignment is a definition, and the Bento server ignores it as it is constructing a response.
-Until the Bento server gets to the following statement, which instantiates a hello, there is no variable called hello containing the value "Hello, world."
+Until the Bento server gets to the following statement, which instantiates a ```hello```, there is no variable called ```hello``` containing the value "Hello, world."

 Another way of describing this is to say that Bento is a lazy language -- nothing (ideally) is evaluated before it is needed.

 ###5.3 Child Definitions

 A definition can contain another definition, referred to as a child definition.
-The following definition of greetings contains a child definition called hello:
+The following definition of greetings contains a child definition called ```hello```:
 ```
     greetings [=
         hello [| <h1>Hello, world.</h1> |]